MohamedAbdelrehem/VirtualHeart-Pacemaker/readme.md

 # 🙌 Acknowledgements

-- Medical Cyber-Physical Systems (MedCPS) Lab at the University of Pennsylvania thanks to the Medical Cyber-Physical Systems Lab at UPenn for their pioneering work in the field of medical device development and validation.
+### Medical Cyber-Physical Systems (MedCPS) Lab at the University of Pennsylvania

-   Their work integrates model-driven development and closed-loop validation to ensure robust and reliable medical device performance.
+-thanks to the Medical Cyber-Physical Systems Lab at UPenn for their pioneering work in the field of medical device development and validation.Their work integrates model-driven development and closed-loop validation to ensure robust and reliable medical device performance.
 For more information about their research and projects, visit the MedCPS Lab website: [https://mlab-upenn.github.io/medcps/index.html](https://mlab-upenn.github.io/medcps/index.html)

 # 🙏💛 Special Thanks to Dr. Ahmed Mahmoud